SergeyHSE/YaTask.github.io/README.md

 4. In exercise for 'KNearestNeighbor' folder we are gonna write efficient, vectorized code.
 We will work with the handwritten digits dataset.
 Images will be flattened (8x8 sized image -> 64 sized vector) and treated as vectors.
 5. Folder 'BaggingRegressor' contains simplified version of BaggingRegressor from sklearn.
 6. In folder 'BoostingRegressor' we are gonna write simplified version of BoostingRegressor from sklearn.
+7. In folder 'NeuralNetwork' we will work with MNIST dataset.
+We have to achieve score > 92%.